Short on time? Jump to relevant sections by clicking the links below:

 Our Race Discrimination Attorney Can Fight for You!

-Unfortunately, the above are just examples and there are countless ways that a harasser can engage in sexual harassment and create a hostile work environment based on sex.
+Unfortunately, the above are just examples, and there are countless ways that a harasser can engage in sexual harassment and create a hostile work environment based on sex.
 If you are experiencing any of the above, or a combination of multiple of the above harassment at work that you believe is severe or pervasive, don’t be afraid to reach out to an experienced sexual harassment attorney that can help you document these problems, or if necessary, file a lawsuit on your behalf.
-Don’t wait until it is too late, or until you are fired, get help now!
-Do something to make your office a better place for you and for anyone else that might be in the same situation
+Don’t wait until it is too late or until you are fired.
+Get help now!
+Do something to make your office a better place for you and for anyone else who might be in the same situation.